cometbft/cometbft/spec/mempool/gossip/dog.md

         | TxMsg(TX)
     ```

-* A node sends `HaveTxMsg` messages to signal that it already received the transaction.
+* A node sends a `HaveTxMsg` message to signal that it already received a transaction.
 The receiver
   will cut a route related to `tx` that is forming a cycle in the network topology.
     ```bluespec "messages" +=
         | HaveTxMsg(TxID)
     ```

-* A node sends `ResetMsg` messages to signal that it is not receiving enough transactions.
+* A node sends a `ResetMsg` message to signal that it is not receiving enough transactions.
 The
-  receiver should re-enable some route to the node if possible.
+  receiver should, if possible, re-enable some route to the node.
     ```bluespec "messages" +=
         | ResetMsg
     ```